• Top Blockchain Job Red Flags: How to Spot Disorganized Startups in Web3

 • amanda smith

-When I'm scrolling through blockchain job posts, I've learned to spot the BS quickly.
-Clarity and support are what I look for first.
+When I'm scrolling through blockchain job posts, I've learned to spot the vague job descriptions quickly.
+I first look for job responsibility clarity and support the company will provide.

-Major Red Flags Vague job descriptions are my biggest turnoff.
-Phrases like "wear many hats" or random task mixes tell me they don't know what they need.
+Major Red Flags are the vague job descriptions.
+Some phrases like "wear many hats" or random task mixes tell me hints that they don't know what they need.

-Missing onboarding details make me nervous.
-I look for mentions of training or mentorship.
+I always give extra marks if there are onboarding details as I look for mentions of training or mentorship.

 Upfront payments - Legitimate companies never ask candidates to pay